JamesEConnor/GameStudioScorer/README.md

   --model         (Default: Model-0) The name of the model to use in predicting values.

-  --set           (Default: set-0) The name of the set to load Game Development Studio names from.
-The first line is studios that
-                  crunch, the second is studios that don't.
+  --set           (Default: set-0) The name of the set to load Studio names from.
+The first line is studios that crunch, the second is studios that don't.

+  --verbose       (Default: false) Whether the scorer should print extra information.

+  --debug         (Default: false) Is the scorer in debug mode?

+  --force         (Default: false) Whether the scorer should forcibly refresh values (in other words, ignore the local cache)

-  --help          Display the help screen.
+  --help          Display this help screen.

   --version       Display version information.
 ```